Malasakit is a Filipino value we ought to practice in the workplace. Professionals who show malasakit care for your people and your business.

 We can create a culture of malasakit in the workplace.
 We must be people of malasakit in the workplace.

 An employee with malasakit take full ownership of the success and failure of an organization, of a community, and of a nation.
 They work because they know that doing so will make an impact to others.

 By creating the culture of malasakit in the workplace, we help the employees strengthen their commitment to each other and to the community they are serving.

+Make your next team building be about malasakit.
 Let us build each other through malasakit.

 It is great to see people with malasakit during the good times too.

 P.S.
 The word malasakit is so strong that politicians make use of it every time there is an election.
 For one, the Malasakit Centers which are funded by the taxes of the people are used to promote the candidacy of one close to the President.
 I often say that the absence of malasakit means “malas” at “sakit”.